AnonymousIJCAI26/KDF-Net/README.md

 - Knowledge-Aware Fusion: Dynamically combines anatomical and pharmacokinetic information
 - Clinical Validation: Closed-loop integration from segmentation to treatment response prediction
 - State-of-the-Art Performance: Demonstrated superior performance in tumor segmentation and pCR prediction

+## License
+This code is released for academic research purposes only.